csc-training/geocomputing_course/materials/parallel.md

 For doing analysis in parallel there are four main options:

 1) Tools with built-in parallel support
-2) Parallel libaries of scripting languages
+2) Write your own scripts using parallel libaries of different scripting languages
 3) External tools to run the scripts in parallel
 4) Write your own parallel code